-- 1. If the clicker is on, turn it off. - 2.
-Using the Phillips screwdriver included, remove the screw from the back of the clicker and then remove the cover. - 3.
-Remove all of the exhausted batteries and dispose of them according to local regulations.
+- 1. If the clicker is on, turn it off.

+- 2. Using the included Phillips screwdriver, remove the screw from the back of the clicker, and then remove the cover.

+- 3. Remove all of the exhausted batteries and dispose of them according to local regulations.

-- 4. Insert new batteries. - 5.
-Replace the cover and replace screw.
+- 4. Insert fresh batteries.

+- 5. Replace the cover and screw.